vonschappler/SLCB-SendSounds/README.md

 ## User guide:

-A full guide on how to use the script can be found [this wiki](https://github.com/vonschappler/SLCB-SendSounds/wiki/User-Guide).
+A full guide on how to use the script can be found on [the script wiki](https://github.com/vonschappler/SLCB-SendSounds/wiki/User-Guide).

 ## Image previews: